sharetribe/web-template/src/containers/PageBuilder/README.md

 PageBuilder creates a page according to a page data asset.
 The page asset represents all the content that the page needs and how they are grouped together (excluding the top bar and footer).

-The page asset file is created in Flex Console against the page asset schema.
+The page asset file is created in Sharetribe Console against the page asset schema.
 When comparing this solution with headless CMS services, the schema of the page asset represents the result of **content modeling**.
 It defines what kind of data needs to be asked from a content writer.
-In Flex, content writing happens in Console, which means that content writers are marketplace operators.
+In Sharetribe Marketplaces, content writing happens in Console, which means that content writers are marketplace operators.

 The smallest piece of information in page asset is a field.
 It defines a piece of data and its fieldType.
 For example: